farazalam2017/E-Commerce-Application/README.md

 ## Description

-Malik & Sabiha Flavour is a simple e-commerce application built from scratch using React.
+Malik & Sabiha Flavour is a food ordering application built from scratch using React.
 The project follows the concept of a config-driven UI, where data is dynamically fetched from the Swiggy API.
 It is designed to cover all fundamental concepts of React, including hooks, Redux Toolkit, and other essential features.

 ## Features

-- User-friendly e-commerce interface
+- User-friendly interface
 - State management using Redux Toolkit
 - Efficient bundling with Parcel
 - Testing implemented using Jest